-The court in Ontario had a hearing scheduled for December 8, 2015 to determine the schedule of steps in the lawsuit including production of documents and oral examinations for discovery.
+The court in Ontario had a hearing scheduled for December 8, 2015, to determine the schedule of steps in the lawsuit including production of documents and oral examinations for discovery.
 That date set the date of January 21 to resume the case and have a discovery plan approved.
-A discovery plan was approved January 21, 2016, but under the plan Bayer would only begin to provide documents by June 2016 and further steps to be taken over time.
+A discovery plan was approved on January 21, 2016, but under the plan, Bayer would only begin to provide documents by June 2016 and further steps to be taken over time.
 There have also been attempts by Bayer to decertify the class action but that failed.
-The production of documents is underway and there is currently a dispute where a judge may have to rule on whether Bayer is required to release relevant documentation which were used on the claims in the United States.
-Argument was scheduled in court for April 18, 2017 on production issues but that has been put over until December 21, 2017 one day after this update.
+The production of documents is underway and there is currently a dispute where a judge may have to rule on whether Bayer is required to release relevant documentation which was used on the claims in the United States.
+The argument was scheduled in court for April 18, 2017, on production issues but that has been put over until December 21, 2017, one day after this update.
 This will be dealt with before actual examinations for discovery of the representatives of Bayer or the representative Plaintiffs in the action.
 All of this is proceeding at a typically slow pace for Canadian drug class actions.
-Other Province’s class actions usually wait for progress in Ontario.
-In Quebec a class action certification motion is to be heard on January 29th to 30th, 2018 at the court in Montreal.
+Other Province’ class actions usually wait for progress in Ontario.
+In Quebec, a class action certification motion is to be heard from January 29th to 30th, 2018 at the court in Montreal.

-Serious side effects of Yaz and Yasmin include deep vein thrombosis, pulmonary embolism and very commonly loss of the gallbladder.
-Those cases were being fought by the manufacturer Bayer in different US districts where they are coordinated in Multi District Litigation (MDLs).
+Serious side effects of Yaz and Yasmin include deep vein thrombosis, pulmonary embolism, and very common loss of the gallbladder.
+Those cases were being fought by the manufacturer Bayer in different US districts where they are coordinated in Multi-District Litigation (MDLs).
 The courts in Illinois and Pennsylvania ordered mediation to take place before cases were to go to trial in early 2012.
-In the mediation process Bayer agreed in early March 2012 to a settlement in 70 lawsuits.
+In the mediation process, Bayer agreed in early March 2012 to a settlement in 70 lawsuits.
 This has progressed so that most cases are now settled.
 There are now over 8,000 settlements of the most serious cases involving deep vein thrombosis or pulmonary embolism in the USA in the range of $200,000 each for a total of about $1.7 Billion.
 In the US there are still over 5,000 additional claims involving venous or arterial thromboembolism injury.
 Gallbladder cases have settled for much less.
 Gallbladder cases in the US are settled at $2,000 dollars for gall bladder injury and $3,000 where the gall bladder is removed.
-In Canada there is no settlement for any claims yet but settlements when they happen are generally much lower than they are in the US and so expectations on all cases should be lower.
+In Canada, there is no settlement for any claims yet but settlements, when they happen, are generally much lower than they are in the US and so expectations on all cases should be lower.
 As the US gall bladder cases are settling for small amounts we are more likely to see similar level settlements in Canada if payment is made on gall bladder cases.
-Larger claims involving more serious harm are the ones which may be better served by leaving the class action where more extreme compromise may occur in a settlement.
+Larger claims involving more serious harm are the ones that may be better served by leaving the class action where more extreme compromise may occur in a settlement.